Borel graphable equivalence relations: Basic properties and examples

 \begin{proof} Pick unfoldings $C,C'$ for $E,E'$, resp., and a Borel function $f$ which verifies the Borel witness coding property for $E$ with respect to $C$.
 Since $E\subseteq E'$, $C\cup C'$ is an unfolding of $E'$ and $f$, together with $C\cup C'$, demonstrates the Borel witness coding property for $E'$. \end{proof}

 We will now see a simple example of how to establish the Borel witness coding property, and hence Borel graphability.
-Let $\lo$ denote the Polish space of linear orders with domain $\N$, and let $\loiso$ be the isomorphism equivalence relation on $\lo$.
+Let $\lo$ denote the Polish space of linear orders with domain $\N$, and let $\loiso$ be the isomorphism equivalence relation on $\lo$ (for a more detailed definition of $\lo$ and a discussion of its properties, see Sections 16C and 27C of~\cite{kechris1995classical}).

 \begin{theorem} $\loiso$ has the Borel witness coding property.
 In particular, $\loiso$ is Borel graphable with a graph with diameter $2$. \end{theorem}